Finding a VPN for Mac ins’t as simple as it sound.

 The Mac app features a drag-and-drop map to select a new server location.

-All 5,200 servers in 62 countries are also featured on the left-sided menu.
+All 5,200 servers in 62 countries are also featured on the left-side menu.
 And it comes with a built-in kill switch that will automatically cut your connection if your WiFi drops (so your true location isn’t accidentally exposed).

 NordVPN is available across Mac, iOS, Windows, Android, and Linux.
 Plus, about 40 other operating systems and routers.
 You can use up to six simultaneous connections at any time.